Providing world-class events since 2006

 Earthquake science for (re)insurance decision-makers: bridging the gap between academia and industry

-Dr Marco Pagani and Dr Vitor Silva took us through recent innovative products by GEM, while Massimiliano Arizzi, head of EMEA W/S Service Offering at Willis Re, and earthquake experts from Willis Re described how they leverage such outputs to help Willis Towers Watson clients and inform their decision making.
+Dr Marco Pagani and Dr Vitor Silva took us through recent innovative products by GEM, while Massimiliano Arizzi, head of EMEA W/S Service Offering at Willis Re, and earthquake experts from Willis Re described how they leverage such outputs to help WTW clients and inform their decision making.
 In particular, they discussed how to enhance earthquake loss assessment using GEM exposure and vulnerability databases.
 They also showed how to develop alternative views of risk to vendor models leveraging the global earthquake model using two alternative approaches, with application to parametric insurance and portfolio management.

 Time and Location: 23 September, 2020